Tularemia: History

+Tularemia was first described by Homma Soken in 1837, who called it "hare meat poisoning".
 The tularemia bacterium was first isolated by G.W.
 McCoy of the United States Public Health Service plague lab and reported in 1912.
 Scientists determined that tularemia could be dangerous to humans; a human being may catch the infection after contacting an infected animal.
 The ailment soon became associated with hunters, cooks, and agricultural workers.

 Use as a biological weapon

+Assuming its identification with the Hittite plague of the 14th century BCE is correct, tularemia is among the first weaponized biological agents used in human history.

 The Centers for Disease Control and Prevention (CDC) regards F. tularensis as a viable biological warfare agent, and it has been included in the biological warfare programs of the United States, Soviet Union, and Japan at various times.
 A former Soviet biological weapons scientist, Ken Alibek, has alleged that an outbreak of tularemia among German soldiers shortly before the Battle of Stalingrad was due to the release of F. tularensis by Soviet forces.
 Others who have studied the pathogen "propose that an outbreak resulting from natural causes is more likely".
 In the United States, practical research into using rabbit fever as a biological warfare agent took place in 1954 at Pine Bluff Arsenal, Arkansas, an extension of the Fort Detrick program.
 It was viewed as an attractive agent because: